 Author: Betty Smith

 A Tree Grows in Brooklyn is the much-loved classic about a young girl, Francie Nolan, growing up in poverty in turn-of-century Brooklyn.
 Francie is a bookish, resourceful child, caught between her dreamer of a father and her work-worn, practical mother.
 Francie is self-aware and a keen observer of people and the life around her, a heroine who manages to continue to seek beauty even as it seems determined to elude her.
 I finally read this in 2017 and it made my list of best books of the year.
+I recommend this for older middle grade; it’s a great choice if you’re looking good books to read for 7th graders and older.

 Author: J.K.
 Rowling